-- F. I generally don't access the beach (1 answered - 3.
-Do you require ongoing the access? - A. Yes, on Foot (15 answered) - B. Yes, both by vehicle and on foot (12 answered) - C. Yes, by vehicle (2 answered) - D. No (1 answered) - 4.
+- F. I generally don't access the beach (1 answered) - 3.
+Do you require ongoing access? - A. Yes, on Foot (15 answered) - B. Yes, both by vehicle and on foot (12 answered) - C. Yes, by vehicle (2 answered) - D. No (1 answered) - 4.
 In general, are in you in favour of any of the following options for the beach ends of the road allowances under study?
-Tick those that you are in favour of: - A. Fencing Sufficient to Prevent Public Access Entirely (2 anwered) - B. Maintaining Current Policy of Vehicular Gates (22 answered) - C. Add More Legal Parking Further Away from the Beach or on an Off-Street location (3 answered) - D. Sell Road Allowance Lands at the Shore to Private Owner(s) (1 answered) - E. Partial Sale but Retain Emergency Access Easement to Beach (1 answered) - F. Creating Public Parks (0 answered)

-G. Other (0 answered)
+Tick those that you are in favour of: - A. Fencing Sufficient to Prevent Public Access Entirely (2 answered) - B. Maintaining Current Policy of Vehicular Gates (22 answered) - C. Add More Legal Parking Further Away from the Beach or on an Off-Street location (3 answered) - D. Sell Road Allowance Lands at the Shore to Private Owner(s) (1 answered) - E. Partial Sale but Retain Emergency Access Easement to Beach (1 answered) - F. Creating Public Parks (0 answered) - G. Other (0 answered)

-Key Takeaways from Public Meeting Discussion:
+Statements from Public Meeting Discussion:

 - 1. Gate Access/Accessibility comments submitted included: - Nobody other than City of PC staff should have keys. - Walk onto beach only.
-No golf carts, ATV's etc. - Gate access and lock should be available for anyone in the community. - Gate access helpful with older residents and parents with young babies and also bring stuff to the beach. - Gate access required for family members with disabilities that can't access without vehicle. - Current beaches from residents only and their guests, leave the general public to the already public beaches. - Wooden walkway. - The key as I see it is designated parking, property limit signage and ENFORCEMENT by City staff. - 2.
-Road Ends vs Beaches - Designating road ends as beaches is out of the question.
+No golf carts, ATV's etc. - Gate access and lock should be available for anyone in the community. - Gate access helpful with older residents and parents with young babies and also bring stuff to the beach. - Gate access required for family members with disabilities that can't access without vehicle. - Current beaches for residents only and their guests, leave the general public to the already public beaches. - Wooden walkway. - The key as I see it is designated parking, property limit signage and ENFORCEMENT by City staff. - 2.
+Road Ends vs Beaches - Designating road ends as beaches is out of the question. - These are 66 foot road ends, not the public beaches where visitors should be going.

+- Recommend Port Colborne's actual beaches instead of trying to overburden the road ends. - Not a free for all at end roads. - Established public beaches should be utilized & not road accesses as there is not adequate parking or accommodations. - Add signage with info to direct people where PC public beaches are. - promote public beaches with QR code signage and acknowledgment of capacity of 66 ft of road allowance.

+3. Parking

-- These are 66 foot road ends, not the public beaches where visitors should be going. - Recommend Port Colborne's actual beaches instead of trying to overburden the road ends. - Not a free for all at end roads. - Established public beaches should be utilized & not road accesses as there is not adequate parking or accommodations. - Add signage with info to direct people where PC public beaches are. - promote public beaches with QR code signage and acknowledgment of capacity of 66 ft of road allowance. - 3.
-Parking - Cars circling our firelane to locate parking is very annoying. - If more parking is added it would make a bad situation worse as was previously stated due to S.S. - More parking means more people, more garbage and more problems. - Limited space on pleasant beach therefore we need limited parking therefore continue parking prohibition to 2 km's out as it is now. - Well marked parking and well marked signage to tell users where private property is.
-No one should trespass. - Time limit parking.
+- Cars circling our firelane to locate parking is very annoying. - If more parking is added it would make a bad situation worse as was previously stated due to S.S. - More parking means more people, more garbage and more problems. - Limited space on pleasant beach therefore we need limited parking therefore continue parking prohibition to 2 km's out as it is now. - Well marked parking and well marked signage to tell users where private property is.
+No one should trespass. - Time limit parking. - Implement metered/ticketed parking at all road ends.

-- Implement metered/ticketed parking at all road ends. - Ticket and tow. - Have bylaw enforcement visits the road ends once or twice a day to monitor limited parking. - 4.
-Garbage, Washrooms and Other Amenitites - Consistent high winds do a number with any type of garbage containment, garbage containers would need to be secured (similar to Centennial Beach). - Portable toilets go, they become unhygienic very quickly. - Washroom facilities at Pleasant were removed by Council 6-8 years ago due to vandalism. - No to washrooms. - Washrooms not required as locals can go back to their homes/cottages to use the washrooms. - Need a fully functional City building that has a bathroom facility. - General - Residents of Port Colborne have moved to the area because of the beaches and current access. - With the ever-increasing population of Sherkston Shores. it is getting more difficult for residents to enjoy the lake as Pleasant Beach road end is a back door into Sherkston Shores. - Noise disturbance from Sherkston Shores.
+- Ticket and tow. - Have bylaw enforcement visits the road ends once or twice a day to monitor limited parking.

+4. Garbage, Washrooms and Other Amenities

+- Consistent high winds do a number with any type of garbage containment, garbage containers would need to be secured (similar to Centennial Beach). - Portable toilets go, they become unhygienic very quickly. - Washroom facilities at Pleasant were removed by Council 6-8 years ago due to vandalism. - No to washrooms. - Washrooms not required as locals can go back to their homes/cottages to use the washrooms. - Need a fully functional City building that has a bathroom facility.